ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

     { "host": "199.72.81.55", "time_stamp": "01/Jul/1995:00:00:01 -0400", "request": "GET /history/apollo/ HTTP/1.0", "responseCode": 200, "bytes": 6245 }
     ```
     {: pre}
 6. Return to your bucket in {{site.data.keyword.cos_short}}.
-New CSV files will added 60 seconds after messages have entered the flow or the flow is restarted under `logs` folder.
+New CSV files will be added 60 seconds after messages have entered the flow or the flow is restarted under `logs` folder.
    ![webserver-flow](images/solution31/flow.png)

 ### Add conditional behavior to Streams flows